 From agriculture and manufacturing to food and finance, there’s barely an industry or business that doesn’t benefit from adopting creative methodologies and metrics.
 In fact, the Forrester study found that “companies that embrace creativity outperform peers and competitors on key business performance indicators, including revenue growth, market share, and talent acquisition.”

 How can you operate more creatively as an organization?
-Join us for the next Padilla POV webcast (register here) where we will look at how The Business of Creativity can reinvigorate your organization, and build, grow and protect your position in the marketplace.
+In the Padilla POV Business of Creativity episode (watch here) our panelists share tips on how you can reinvigorate your organization, and build, grow and protect your position in the marketplace.
 Whether a business of one or a multinational organization, creativity helps influence every aspect of your operation from people to product.